tinymce/tinymce-docs/_includes/integrations/react-tech-ref.md

 #### Configuring editor source

 The `tinymce-react` integration will try to source {{site.productname}} in the following order:
-1. The global `tinymce` will be loaded, if it is present on the page.
+1. The global `tinymce` will be used, if it is present on the page.
 2. If the `tinymceScriptSrc` prop is provided, then a script tag will be added to the page to load {{site.productname}} from the given URL.
 3. If none of the above conditions apply, then a script tag will be added to the page to load {{site.productname}} from {{site.cloudname}}.